Variable Declarations and Reassignments

 All assignments in Q# obey the same deconstruction rules, including, for example, qubit allocations and loop-variable assignments.

 For both kinds of bindings, the types of the variables are inferred from the right-hand side of the binding.
-The type of a variable always remains the same, and a set statement cannot change it.
+The type of a variable always remains the same, and an assignment expression cannot change it.
 Local variables can be declared as either being mutable or immutable.
 There are some exceptions, such as loop-variables in for loops, where the behavior is predefined and cannot be specified.
 Function and operation arguments are always immutably bound.
 In combination with the lack of reference types, as discussed in the Immutability topic, this means that a called function or operation can never change any values on the caller side.

 Since the states of Qubit values are not defined or observable from within Q#, this does not preclude the accumulation of quantum side effects, which are observable only via measurements.
 For more information, see Quantum data types.